 Home and School Working Together to Foster a Rich Language Environment

 Repeated exposure to a rich language environment results in successful communicators, readers and writers.
-In order to prepare children for school, parents need to understand the importance of oral language and be encouraged to communicate with and read to their child from a very early age.
+In order to prepare children for school, parents need to understand the importance of oral language and be encouraged to communicate with and read to their child from a very early age building on their child’s vocabulary skills.
 For more information on how parents can prepare their children for school, keep an eye out for the third installment in our Oral Language series this term Giving children the best start for literacy (speaking and listening skills).

 -